 “As a high-volume company, we have relationships with practically every building in NYC and know what’s allowed and what’s not,” says owner Eddie Sapienza.

 The price of the most basic wall with a swinging door is $800 for clients on a budget.
 But Sapienza says he will build anything a client wants, “including a wall with double-frosted French doors in the center and lighted plexiglass windows on either side.”

 Wall 2 Wall also guarantees all mechanical parts such as hinges and door tracks—but not holes punched through walls (it happens).

-Removal is free within two years and with 30 days notice, which you can schedule on the company’s website.
+Removal is free within two years and with 30 days' notice, which you can schedule on the company’s website.
 After that, removal is $350 plus tax.
-The company accepts all payments except cash.
+The company accepts all forms of payment except cash.

 —Earlier versions of this article contained reporting and writing by Lucy Cohen Blatter and Donna M. Airoldi.